The 7 Symptoms of Appendicitis You Shouldn’t Ignore

 This causes difficulties in the blood flow in the area.
 Thus, as the pressure increases, this causes an inflammatory response that affects your health.

-While the exact function of this organ is unknown, this condition can be fatal if it is not treated in time.
+While the exact function of this organ is unknown, this condition can be fatal if it a professional doesn’t treat it in time.
 This is because the bag can explode, thus quickly spreading the infection to other parts of the digestive system.

 - You usually experience it in the lower right part of the abdomen.
-Then, its intensity varies over a timescale of hours.
+Then, its intensity varies over a few hours.

 - However, in many cases, the pain is also felt near the belly button or in the lower part of the back.